 The child protection officers are:

-Emer Mooney, Nuala Hunt, Barry Thornton, Janice Kelly, Louise Kinlen and Michael Wood (DLP)
+Emer Mooney, Nuala Hunt, Barry Thornton (DLP), Janice Kelly, Louise Kinlen.

 The objective of Blackrock Athletic Club is to promote athletics in Blackrock, Co Dublin and the surrounding area.
 It operates in a safe, caring, friendly and fun-loving environment and endeavours to provide the necessary coaching expertise required to enable young athletes of all abilities to reach their full potential.
 It lays special emphasis on fair play, community and sportsmanship and works actively to encourage, the development of such attributes as, teamwork and leadership.